Elango-Sagravia/alt-news/outstatic/content/policies/cookie-policy.md

 **7. Contact Information**

-If you have any questions about this Policy, please contact us at [contact@altdaily.co](mailto:contact@altdaily.co).
+If you have any questions about this Policy, please contact us at [contact@longandshort.com](mailto:contact@longandshort.com).